 Blue Link offers ERP software for eCommerce Integration.
-If you have an already existing webstore using platforms such as Magento and Shopify, with the help of an integration partner you can have access to live updates between Blue Link’s ERP Software and your webstores.
+If you have an already existing webstore using platforms such as Magento and Shopify, with the help of an integration partner you can have access to live updates between Blue Link’s ERP software and your webstores.
 This doesn’t just include sales orders but also inventory, shipments, and payment.
 Your sales orders will again directly populate in Blue Link as soon as the customer confirms the order.

 Import Sales Orders via Spreadsheet

 Let’s take a look at a tradeshow scenario.
 You’re attending a tradeshow and have received about 20 different orders on the first day.
 How do you receive those orders?
 Maybe you have a clipboard where you jot down the contact’s name, company, order information etc… Then the next day you have 15 more orders that you add to your handwritten list.
 By the time you’re back in the office, it’s been almost a week and now you must manually enter the orders into the system one by one.
 Sounds cumbersome, doesn’t it?
-With Blue Link ERP, you can streamline this process by using a tablet where you enter all the same information into a spreadsheet.
+With Blue Link ERP, you can streamline this process by using a tablet where you enter all the same information into a spreadsheet while on the tradeshow floor.
 With one click of a button, your spreadsheet automatically gets imported into your Blue Link system.
 No need for manual entry and no need to wait until you’re back at the office.

 Recurring Sales Orders

-Wholesale Distributors often have many customers, some of which order the same quantity of products on a recurring basis (week after week or month after month).
+Wholesale distributors often have many customers, some of which order the same quantity of products on a recurring basis (week after week or month after month).
 With a recurring sales order, you will enter the same information you would with a manual order and then go into the recurrence settings (as seen in the photo below) to choose exactly when you want the order to be active.
 All recurring sales orders can be reviewed in the Recurring Sales Order Review Screen until human intervention takes place and the order is ready to become active.
 Once the specified date has arrived, the order will not automatically become active, instead, manual intervention must take place and the sales reps must “agree” that the order is correct and with a check of a box, it becomes active.
 In the case where employees may forget to check the Recurring Sales Order Review Screen, the system will suggest you review all the orders that have yet to be processed.
 Once the salesperson checks the box to make the order active, it will now be considered ready to be picked, packed, and shipped and will be listed in the Sales Order Review Screen.
 Alternatively, before the recurring sales order specified date comes along, you can review them all in the Recurring Sales Order Review Screen where at any time, you can generate the recurring sales order ahead of the specified date.
 For example, if the recurrence is set to the 30th of each month and you’ve activated the November order on the 15th, the December order will automatically populate in the Recurring Sales Order Review Screen.

 Recurring sales orders are available so that salespeople don’t need to enter the same order every week and the customer does not need to contact the distributor every week.